bhk/rio/concepts.md

 Variables shadowed by assignments in a loop body will have their values propagated to the next iteration of the loop, and when the loop exits, the shadowed values will be propagated to the expression that follows the loop.
-Within the loop body, the following expressions are defined:
+Within the loop body, the following are defined:

-  * `repeat` proceeds to the top of the loop body
+  * `repeat` skips the rest of the loop body, and proceeds directly to the top at the next iteration.
   * `break` transitions to the expression after the loop
-  * `while COND \ REST` is equivalent to `if not COND: break \ REST`
+  * `while COND` is equivalent to `if not COND: break`
-  * TBD: `return EXPR` bypasses REST.
-(Note it "returns" from the loop, not necessarily the current function.)

-[Perhaps it should be required that every branch of the loop body evaluates to either `repeat` or `break`.]

 Here is a simple example: